The Dirty Dozen: 12 Foods to Buy Organic

 Potatoes are one of the most popular vegetables, but they also rank among the most contaminated with pesticides and fungicides.
 Twenty-nine pesticides are commonly used, and 79% of potatoes tested exceed safe levels of multiple pesticides.

 7. Spinach and Other Greens

+Consuming green leaefy vegetables is associated lower osteoporosis risk and can help reduce blood pressure and your risk for high blood pressure.
+But these plants can be highly contaminated with pesticides.
 The FDA found spinach to be the vegetable most frequently contaminated with the most potent pesticides used on food.
-Eighty-three percent of the conventionally grown spinach tested was found to be contaminated with dangerous levels of at least some of the 36 chemical pesticides commonly used to grow it.
+Eighty-three percent of the conventionally grown spinach tested was found to contain dangerous levels of at least some of the 36 chemical pesticides commonly used to grow it.

 Most coffee is grown in countries where there are little to no standards regulating the use of chemicals and pesticides on food.
 The United States produces and exports millions of tons of pesticides, some of which are so dangerous they are illegal to use on American farmland.
 Foreign countries import these chemicals to cultivate food, which is sold back to the United States.
 Coffee is an unfortunate culprit in this vicious cycle of agriculture.
 Purchasing “Fair Trade” coffee provides insurance that the premium price paid for this treasured beverage supports farms and workers with more equanimity and reward.